Palliative Care to Improve Quality of Life - Livestrong

 • Have advanced cancer and may be approaching the end of life.

-What Is Palliative Care?
+What is Palliative Care?

 Palliative care focuses on preventing, treating, reducing or removing discomfort.
 It seeks to bring a patient personal satisfaction and improve quality of life.
 The National Consensus Project (NCP) for Quality Palliative Care has created a set of professional guidelines that define palliative care and provide guidance to health care professionals.

 Palliative care includes services provided by a variety of health care and other professionals for physical, emotional, spiritual and practical concerns.
 These services may be delivered in and continued across various settings at different times.
 This is known as continuity of care.
-Palliative care can be provide in:
+Palliative care can be provided in:

-• Inpatient hospitals.
+• Inpatient hospitals

-• Outpatient clinics.
+• Outpatient clinics

-• Physician offices.
+• Physician offices

-• Skilled nursing or assisted living facilities.
+• Skilled nursing or assisted living facilities

-• Health care provided at home.
+• Health care provided at home

 Palliative Care Professionals